 Budget tips for chimpanzee trekking in Uganda

-Kalinzu Forest NR is situated along the road Mbarara to Queen Elizabeth NP, after Ishaka.
-The walk is charged at $40 only, and the chance of seeing chimps is estimated at 50%.
-Nevertheless, even if you miss the chimps, it is a beautiful stretch of nature to walk around in.
+- Kalinzu Forest is situated along the road from Mbarara town to Queen Elizabeth National Park.
+It costs $40 for a hiking permit and the chance of seeing chimps is estimated at 50%.
+Even if you miss out on the chimps, the walk is still a good experience.

-Kyambura Gorge is located in the far eastern corner of Queen Elizabeth National Park.
+- Kyambura Gorge is located in the far eastern corner of Queen Elizabeth National Park.
 It is a steep walk as you descend to the gorge and enter a totally different mini-ecosystem.
-Tracking here is highly recommended, yet remarkably little visited by tourists.
-There is no guarantee that you will spot the chimps (about 50% chance), but there is plenty of other wildlife and the gorge is a destination in its own right.
-Permits cost USD 50 and can be bought at the Katongo Park Headquarters, or arranged in advance through the Uganda Wildlife Authority (UWA).
+Tracking here is recommended, yet remarkably little visited by tourists.
+There is no guarantee that you will spot the chimps (about 50% chance), but there is plenty of other wildlife and we think the gorge is a destination in its own right.
+Permits cost $ 50 and can be bought at the Katongo Park Headquarters, or arranged in advance by visiting the UWA office in Kampala.

 Gorilla trekking experience in Uganda: what's a day like ?